brainworkup/nih-grant-typst/templates/shared/biosketch.typ

   }
 }

-// Actually render the biosketch example
+// Define the biosketch example as a variable for importing
-#biosketch(
+#let biosketch_example = biosketch(
   name: "Jane Smith, Ph.D.",
   eRA_commons: "JSMITH",
   position: "Professor of Neuroscience",